celery/celery/docs/userguide/configuration.rst

 Maximum number of retries before we give up re-establishing a connection to the AMQP broker.

-If this is set to :const:`0` or :const:`None`, we will retry forever.
+If this is set to :const:`0` or :const:`None`, we'll retry forever.

 Default is 100 retries.